edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-07-25-adult-learning-theory.md

 permalink: /blog/adult-learning-theory/
 author: { name: Corey Bleich }
 image: blog/2018-07-25-adult-learning-theory.jpg
-excerpt: Adult learning theory is the data-backed way into the minds of adults.
+meta: Adult learning theory is the data-backed way into the minds of adults.
 Understanding it can help you create better eLearning opportunities for your employees.
 Here's how.
 ---

 Referred to collectively as andragogy, adult learning is not a one-size-fits-all model.
 Just as children need a variety of techniques to engage them, adults also require different approaches.
 We tend to think of adults as able to sit in a classroom (or boardroom) and absorb another presentation after boring presentation.
 In truth, that’s just as ineffective as it would be for a toddler.
 Adult learning theory is a way into the minds of adults.
 Understanding it can help you create better eLearning opportunities for your employees.
 Here's how.